-^{} Future interest on capital appreciation bonds are included in principal maturities.
+\ Interest on capital appreciation bonds is included in principal

-Future debt service on the variable rate bonds and floating rate portion of any floating-to-fixed rate swaps are calculated using the relevant indices, including applicable spreads, as of December 31, 2017.
+Future debt service on the variable rate bonds and the floating rate portion of floating-to-fixed rate swaps is calculated using the relevant indices, including applicable spreads, as of December 31, 2018.
 Such rates, as shown in the long-term debt summary table, are assumed constant through maturity.
-For bonds subject to floating-to-fixed rate swap agreements, the "net swap payments" represent the fixed swap rate payment net of the assumed future variable rate swap receipts for each agreement.
+For bonds subject to floating-to-fixed rate swap agreements, the "net swap payments" represent the fixed rate swap payment net of the assumed variable rate swap receipts for each agreement.